alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 which in turn holds our lifting gas.
 What is the weight per square meter that we can afford?

-First we have to set up a budget: how much of our 10 kg we want to spend in the shell.
+First we have to set up a weight budget for this concept: how much of our 10 kg we want to spend in the shell.
-It seems obvious that this is going to be our biggest source of weight, and that we should reserve for it as much as we can afford: a stronger structure is going to hold up better against strong winds or impacts.
+It seems unavoidable that this is going to be our biggest source of weight, and that we should reserve for it as much as we can afford: a stronger structure is going to hold up better against strong winds or impacts.
 Let us say half our weight is for the structure.